Reginald D’Arcy Anderson (1880–1917)

 - Mrs Norah D’Arcy Anderson was still living at Ballyhossett, Downpatrick, County Down at the time of her son John’s marriage in 1937.

 - John D’Arcy Anderson (born 1908) was educated at Winchester and New College, then joined the army in 1929, eventually becoming a General.
-In 1937 he married Elizabeth Antoinette Merrifield Walker.
+In 1937 in the Maldon district of Essex he married Elizabeth Antoinette Merrifield Walker.
 He served in France, the Middle East, and Italy in the Second World War, and was twice mentioned in despatches.
 He was knighted in 1961.
 He died in 1988 and his wife in 2011.
 They had no children.

 - Reginald D’Arcy Anderson’s obituary in The Times of 28 August 1917